cgiamarino9/25Summer_SDSGIS/Git related/04 - Reset class repo.md

 To reset the repo, do the following:

-1. log into the class Jupyter Hub
+1. Open up `jupyter lab` in the Anaconda Terminal
 1. go to New, Terminal
 1. Navigate to the directory that has the class repo
 1. In the command prompt, type the following commands